 Beale continued to serve as the Superintendent of Indian Affairs until 1856, at which time he was appointed a Brigadier General in the California State Militia, which provided him more authority to negotiate peace treaties with the Indians.

-Just one year later, in 1857, President James Buchanan appointed Beale to survey and build a 1,000 mile wagon road from Fort Defiance, New Mexico to the Colorado River, between Arizona and California.
+Just one year later, in 1857, President James Buchanan appointed Beale to survey and build a 1,000-mile wagon road from Fort Defiance, Arizona to the Colorado River, between Arizona and California.
 During this time, the U.S. Army was conducting an “experiment” utilizing camels in the desert.
 The southwest was quickly expanding and it was thought that camels could be used to carry at least twice the amount of weight as horses or mules, and might also be used in tracking and pursuing Indians, as they could travel without water or rest for a much longer time.
 The first camels arrived from Africa in the early part of 1857, just in time for Beale’s survey expedition.
 In March, the Secretary of War ordered the formation of the 1st U.S. Army Camel Corps and appointed 35-year-old Lieutenant Edward Beale to command it.

 Beale used some 25 camels on his first survey expedition, loading them with supplies.
 The soldiers hated the animals for their ornery disposition and Beale, at first agreed.
 However, over time, he developed an appreciation for their ability and by the time the expedition reached California, Beale was a believer in the camels’ worth.
 He utilized them again in another expedition in 1858-59 that extended the road from Fort Smith, Arkansas.
 However, the camels scared the horses and mules, the vast majority of soldiers refused to learn to ride them, and before long, critics claimed that the Camel Corps were a waste of money.
 In the end, the Army declined to continue the experiment with camels and the herd was sold at auction or turned loose into the desert.
 In the meantime, Beale completed what became known as the Beale Wagon Road, which was a popular immigrant trail during the 1860s-70s.
 Of the road, Beale would later write: